 Create a new section view and profile the string diff sect 23 from the model xs diff on it.
 To find the string diff sect 23 it is probably easiest to create a new Plan view, add the model xs diff and then select the string diff sect 23 on the new Plan view.
-The plan position of the sring will be exactly the same as the string top sect 23 on Plan 1.
+In the new section view set up the grid in the same format as section view CROSS.
+The plan position of the string will be exactly the same as the string top sect 23 on Plan 1.

-Looking the magenta string you will easily see that the z-value a each chainage along the section is the depth between the GOUND tin and the PAD1 tin at that chainage.
+Looking at the magenta string you will easily see that the z-value at each chainage along the section is the depth between the GOUND tin and the PAD1 tin at that chainage.